Jee Sun Lee performs as guest soloist,

 on the Hoch Chamber Music Series at the Concordia College where violist

-She has performed as soloist and chamber musician in Carnegie Hall¡¯s
+She has performed as a soloist and chamber musician in Carnegie Hall¡¯s

 Stern Auditorium, Weill Recital Hall, Merkin Hall, Riverside Church,

-Yamaha Hall, Steinway Hall, Promise Theater, Greenfield Hall at the
+Katonah Museum, Yamaha Hall, Steinway Hall, Promise Theater, Manhattan

 Lee is a member of Alacorde Piano Trio and the trio has performed extensively

-throughout New York, New Jersey, Pennsylvania.
-Trio has appeared in
+throughout New York, New Jersey and Pennsylvania.
+Formed in 2006, the

-Theater in New York City.
-As an orchestra musician, She has held concertmaster
+an orchestra musician, Jee Sun Lee has held concertmaster positions

-positions at the Seoul National University, Stony Brook University,
+at the Seoul National University, Stony Brook University and New York

-New York Sinfonietta and served as assistant concertmaster of the Westchester
+Sinfonietta, and served as an assistant concertmaster of the Westchester

 Chamber Symphony from 2005 to 2012.